designmynight/designmynight-developers/site/content/epos-crm-integrations/Zonal-EPOS-Integration/index.md

 After you have saved this booking change, Collins will attempt to push the booking to your tills.

+**Please note**: _this method will only work to re-push payments if no payments have successfully pushed to the tills for this booking.
+See here for more details on what to do if the booking and a previous payment have already pushed to the tills._

+## Re-pushing '/deposit' error bookings

+If a second payment fails to push (but the booking and the first payment have already successfully pushed to Zonal), there is currently no way of re-pushing this within Collins (unlike with [re-pushing /create error bookings](http://developers.designmynight.com/epos-crm-integrations/zonal-epos-integration/#re-pushing-create-error-bookings)).

+Example scenario:

+1. Integration is set to only push bookings with deposits, ASAP.
+2. User takes Collins payment of £X
+3. Payment for £X pushes successfully to till
+4. Venue takes a second Collins payments for £Y
+5. Payment for £Y does not push successfully to tills due to connection errors.
+6. Zonal have resolved connection errors and new deposits/ payments are correctly pushing.

+It's not currently possible to trigger a re-push for the second deposit within Collins.

+We recommend that users **manually** add the record of the second payment to the bookings on your tills.

 ## Collins/Zonal Integration FAQs

 **1. I've just added a payment to Collins, why has it not pushed to my tills?**